BrendaLoznik/market_data_dashboard/README.md

-  - Anonymized dynamic market data dashboard
-  - Built in Excel 365 using formulas and the Developer tab
+  - Created an anonymized market data dashboard using formulas and the Developer tab in Excel 365
-  - Dynamic dashboard without VBA, Power Excel or Power BI
+  - Created a dynamic dashboard without the use of VBA, Power Excel or Power BI